Surunga

 Surunga Bazaar on weekly Saturday haat in Jhapa, Nepal.

 Surunga Bazaar on weekly Saturday haat in Jhapa, Nepal.

 Street shops at Surunga Bazaar on weekly Saturday haat.

 Utensils shops at Surunga Bazaar on weekly Saturday haat.

 Utensils shops at Surunga Bazaar on weekly Saturday haat.

 Street shops at Surunga Bazaar on weekly Saturday haat.

 People in Street shops at Surunga Bazaar on weekly Saturday haat.

-Surunga is a trade center of Jhapa District.
-It is located in Kankai Municipality in Jhapa District in the Koshi Province of south-eastern Nepal.
+Surunga is a trade center of located in Kankai Municipality in Jhapa District, Koshi Province of south-eastern Nepal.
 At the time of the 1991 Nepal census it had a population of 16,747 people living in 2996 individual households.
-Surunga is one of the rapidly developing towns of Jhapa district.
-It is situated on the bank of the Kankai River (also known as Kankai Mai by the locals).
+Surunga is a rapidly developing towns of Jhapa district.
+It is situated on the bank of the Kankai River (also called the Kankai Mai by locals).

 Geography

 It is bordered by Ilam district on the north mostly while it also shares a border with Khudnabari VDC, Kankai river flows to its west (on the western bank of which lie Shivasatakshi), to the east lies Ghailadubba and Arjundhara VDCs and at the south it is surrounded by Sharnamati and Dangibari VDCs.
 Being one of the few villages in Jhapa through which East-west Highway runs also makes the village one of the most important towns in the region.
 It has significant religious importance due to its being on the bank of Kankai river where the famous Koti Hom Religious Area is situated.

 Surunga was named after its historical meaning: Surung (Tunnel).
 It is believed that five brothers from Hindu mythology mahabharat along with their mother kunti escaped from the palace and finally reached Surunga underground.